 Bored of your lunch or want some new exciting ideas?
 Here are 5 Mason Jar Salads To Meal Prep for a Week of Lunches you can prep in just one hour for your entire week ahead!
 Plus tips for making the perfect mason jar salad.

-Now if you’ve never meal prepped before, you should check out this post.
+Now if you’ve never meal prepped before, you should check out my Meal Prep 101 Post: my best healthy meal prep recipes.
 Meal prep makes a world of differences, saves you so much time in the long run and helps to keep you on track with being healthy.
 I know for me, when I’m hungry and there isn’t any prepared food or healthy snacks, it’s a bad situation.
 I’ll pretty much eat anything.
 Meal prepping solves that – glorious, healthy and already prepared food is sitting in your fridge, just waiting to be devoured.

 I’m kind of a Mason Jar addict, I have them in every kind and for every purpose.
 I found that the pint jars from Ball work best for me and my salads.
 If you want something a bit bigger, you can purchase the Quart jars.
 Now, I’m not counting out tupperware here at all.
 I think it’s perfect for if you want to assemble your salad the morning you leave (totally fine too).
 Cut up all the veggies and portions needed for the salad, place into your tupperware containers (I love labelling them). and then divvy it up in the morning.
 I don’t necessarily stick to just one brand when it comes to these, but I do love the Rubbermaid Stackables and the Glad containers.